 Not only will the lens be optically better for images, but the durability will be considerably better.

 The parts used will be of much higher quality with much better weather resistance under harsh conditions.

 The price tag tends to reflect the quality and, in general, the more expensive a lens is, the longer it’s going to last you.

 High end lenses are built to last and if you use lenses correctly, you can make them last a considerably long time as long as you store your lenses properly.

 Usage is one of the most important things to consider with the lens’ lifespan.

 Shooting portraits in a studio with no humidity or extreme conditions is a world apart from shooting wildlife in the Serengeti.

 Clearly, if you took the same lens and gave it to two people who shoot in completely different scenarios, the lenses will last varying amounts of time.

-If you regularly shoot in extreme weather like rainforests, snow, storms etc then your lenses will definitely take more of a battering and increase the chance of wear and tear which in turn will chip away at the lifespan of the lens quicker.
+If you regularly shoot in extreme weather like rainforests, snow, storms etc then your lenses will definitely take more of a battering and increase the chance of wear and tear which in turn will chip away at the camera lens’ lifespan quicker.

 Luckily, if the lens is a very high quality lens with adequate weather sealing, these lenses can still last an awfully long time.